Life Events (Qualifying)

 Election Changes Due to Status Changes

 You may change your coverage elections in accordance with the special enrollment rights provided under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Group health plans and health insurance issuers are required to provide special enrollment periods during which individuals who previously declined coverage for themselves and their dependents may be allowed to enroll (without having to wait until the plan's next open enrollment period).
-You may change coverage levels mid-year, but you may not change that plans that you are currently enrolled in mid-year.

 All changes to benefits are effective the first of the month following the date of the event, unless the date of the event falls on the first of the month.
 In that case, the benefits are effective that day.
 Newborns' benefits are effective as of the date of birth.